Over the years, people have shared insider knowledge about their workplaces with me.

 Are shadow values about how power works in an organization?

 Early in my career, when I worked in banking, I remember being surprised by a client who was very forthcoming — and good humored — about how things really worked in his organization.
-It was okay for him, in his organization, to share one of their unspoken values with someone who didn’t even work there.
+It was okay for him, in his organization, to share some of their unspoken values with someone who didn’t even work there.

 What are your organization's shadow values?
 Is it safe to discuss them, openly?